 You couldn’t have failed to notice that your customers are everywhere.
 From your website and in-store support portals through to your dedicated app (not to mention your assorted social pages), customers expect to be able to flip between multiple channels with ease.

 The ability to ‘make it personal’ is also essential.
 Research from Salesforce suggests that 75% of consumers and 88% of business buyers look for a consistent experience across every channel.
-So if customers are forced to start from scratch with each conversation, it does the brand no favours from a service perspective.
+So if customers are forced to start from scratch with each conversation, it does the brand no favors from a service perspective.

 A new way of doing things demands a fresh look at cybersecurity.
 For one, there’s your attack surface to consider.
 Multiple channels mean multiple entry points.
-There’s a line to be tread between offering customers the ability to communicate with you or to log in to their accounts with absolute ease on the one hand, as opposed to exposing their details to unauthorised outside access on the other.
+There’s a line to be tread between offering customers the ability to communicate with you or to log in to their accounts with absolute ease on the one hand, as opposed to exposing their details to unauthorized outside access on the other.

 Coupled with this is the sheer amount of potentially valuable data that modern retail tends to generate.
 Take the typical customer relationship management (CRM) system, for instance.
-Featuring a one-stop-shop of juicy info on your customers’ buying behaviour, communications, financial records and other sensitive data, it can represent rich pickings both for outside threat actors and for rogue insiders.
+Featuring a one-stop-shop of juicy info on your customers’ buying behavior, communications, financial records and other sensitive data, it can represent rich pickings both for outside threat actors and for rogue insiders.

 Perhaps most importantly, customers themselves increasingly take the whole cybersecurity ‘thing’ seriously.
 PSFK Lab in partnership with Mastercard found that 89% of consumers expect stores they do business with to stay up to date with the latest security technologies.
 91% of consumers told RSA that they prefer to deal with service providers who make security visible to them.